Regularization of Nonlinear Inverse Problems -- From Functional Analysis to Data-Driven Approaches: Introduction

 For a long time ill-posed inverse problems were overlooked in the literature because they were considered physically irrelevant.
 It was believed that the ill-posedness can always be ``cured'' with an adequate measurement setup.
 While this might be true in certain situations, it is widely recognized nowadays that most practical and industrial inverse problems, for instance, in medical imaging \cite{FauSch23,KakSla01,Kuc13} and geophysical prospecting \cite{TarVal82,Tar05,OpeMinBroComMet15,VirOpe09}, are, in fact, ill-posed.
 See, for instance, \cite{Sch15} or \cite{Wan15,Wes03} for more applied texts.

 When solving inverse problems in practice, a lack of continuous dependence on the data, \autoref{it:stab}, can be particularly challenging.
 Methods which are able to deal with such instabilities are called \emph{regularization methods} .
-Aside from \emph{special-purpose} methods such as the backprojection algorithms widely used in tomography (see \autoref{sec:radon} or \cite{Kuc13,Nat01,Qui06} as well as the references given in \cite{Sch11}), a number of \emph{multi-purpose} regularization methods for solving ill-posed problems have been developed and analyzed.
+Aside from \emph{special purpose} methods such as the back projection algorithms widely used in tomography (see \autoref{sec:radon} or \cite{Kuc13,Nat01,Qui06} as well as the references given in \cite{Sch11}), a number of \emph{multi-purpose} regularization methods for solving ill-posed problems have been developed and analyzed.

-Arguably the best-known method for solving ill-posed problems is \emph{Tikhonov regularization} .
+Arguably the best-known method for solving ill-posed problems is \emph{Tikhonov-regularization} .
 It consists in approximating a solution of \autoref{eq:op} by a minimizer $\xad$ of the functional

-where $\x^0\in\X$ typically unifies all available a priori information on the solution, $\yd \in \Y$ are the measured noisy data and $\alpha$ is a positive parameter.
+where $\x^0\in\X$ typically unifies all available a priori information on the solution, $\y^\delta \in \Y$ are the measured noisy data and $\alpha$ is a positive parameter.
 The functional

 is used to enforce stability of the computed minimizer and is therefore called \emph{regularization functional} .
-Both the \emph{fit-to-data} functional
+Both the \emph{fit to data} functional

-and the regularization functional can be considered in a more general setting: Banach space norms or seminorms but also the Kullback-Leibler divergence and related statistical quantities are common alternatives to Hilbert space norms.
+and the regularization functional can be considered in a more general setting: Banach-space norms or semi-norms but also the Kullback-Leibler-divergence and related statistical quantities are common alternatives to Hilbert-space norms.
 See \cite{AmaHug91b,Egg93,EngLan93,Fri72,FriBur72,KulLei51,Luk88,ResAnd07,SchGraGroHalLen09,SchuKalHofKaz12} to mention but a few.

+This book concentrates on the simpler Hilbert-space setting to introduce the basic concepts and ideas of data-driven regularization.
+We note that this also simplifies certain considerations in machine learning: For instance, in his seminal paper \cite{Wie32} on Tauber-Wiener theorems Norbert Wiener essentially proved a version of the \emph{universal approximation theorem}, later popularized by George Cybenko \cite{Cyb89}, for $L^1$ and $L^2$ functions on the real line.
+By contrast, George Cybenko formulated the theorem in the framework of Radon-measures.
+We also present $L^p$-formulations of the universal approximation theorem and link it with the Tauber-Wiener theorem (see \autoref{ex:lpdiscriminatory}).
+Likewise, the classical Paley-Wiener theorem (see \autoref{th:PaleyWiener}) was formulated in \cite{PalWie34} in an $L^2$ setting before being generalized to distributions by Laurent Schwartz.
+Again, the arguments are significantly easier in the Hilbert-space setting.

 The regularization parameter $\alpha$ determines the trade off between stability and data fidelity of the regularization method.
 It is typically correlated with the noise level $\delta$ satisfying

 As a rule of thumb one might say that a high noise level requires a large regularization parameter.
 Consequently, in such a situation regularization is prioritized over data fidelity.